SMTG-Bham/easyunfold/docs/examples/example_si222.md

 for this example can be downloaded using git-lfs:

-Install the git-lfs was not installed when you clone the repository, install it via:
+If git-lfs was not installed when you cloned the repository, install it via:

 ```
 sudo apt install git-lfs